Christmas Markets Along the Rhine- Cruise the Rhine in December

 Largest Nativity Scene in Europe is in Rudesheim Creative commons photo by- Musicaline

-Rudesheim is one of my favorite stops along the Rhine.
-The Drosselgasse.. the famous row of wine huts/bars comes alive with special Christmas decorations.
+Rüdesheim is one of my favorite stops along the Rhine.
+The Drosselgasse, that famous row of wine huts and bars, comes alive with special Christmas decorations.
 There are 120 stalls representing 12 countries showcasing Christmas customs and traditions from around the world.
-The Christmas Market goes all the way to the Old Town, and includes the Rheinstrasse, the Marktplatz and Oberstrasse.
+The Christmas Market extends all the way to the Old Town, encompassing Rheinstrasse, Marktplatz, and Oberstrasse.

-You will find Glass Blowers, Lantern Makers, Porcelain Painters, Pewter Craftsmen, Candle Makers, Wood Carvers, and Puppet Makers showing off their skills, and selling their crafts.
-The air is filled with the smells of Gluhwein, Gingerbread, and roasting meat.
+You will find Glass Blowers, Lantern Makers, Porcelain Painters, Pewter Craftsmen, Candle Makers, Wood Carvers, and puppet makers showcasing their skills and selling their crafts.
+The air is filled with the smells of Glühwein, Gingerbread, and roasting meat.
 Musicians and storytellers are everywhere, adding to the ambiance.

-The Rudesheimer Nikolaus and Christkindle greet children every day, and there is an enchanting Toy Museum.
+The Rudesheimer Nikolaus and Christkindl greet children every day, and there is an enchanting Toy Museum.

 Mainz A Sea of Lights

-There is a special “Mainzer KinderWeinacht” … Mainz Children’s Christmas in the Liebfrauenplatz with Carousels and special attractions for young and old.
+There is a special “Mainzer KinderWeinacht”, Mainz Children’s Christmas, in the Liebfrauenplatz, featuring carousels and special attractions for young and old.
 And most exciting!
 There is an open-air Ice Train in front of the Kurfürstlichen Schloss (the Castle).

-Loads of booths sell fantastic treats to make your Christmas special…. whether you want to buy ornaments, or toys…. or if you just want to drink Gluhwein while admiring the sights and enjoying the music.
+Loads of booths sell fantastic treats to make your Christmas memorable, whether you want to buy ornaments or toys.
+Or, if you prefer, you can simply enjoy a drink of Glühwein while admiring the sights and listening to the music.

 christmas markets along the rhine